dudeperf3ct/dudeperf3ct.github.io/content/posts/cpu_stack_frame.md

 **Toy Model**

-All the components discussed above work together
+All the components discussed above work together to run the following code.

 ```c
 void function(int a, int b, int c) {